Ann Arbor Cannabis—Know Before You Go

 Recreational Marijuana in Michigan

 Adult-use cannabis and possession by people 21 and older was legalized in the state of Michigan in 2018.
 Washtenaw County is home to over 20 medical and adult-use (recreational) cannabis dispensaries.
-You’ll find the marijuana shops located throughout the Ann Arbor area.
+You’ll cannabis provisioning centers located throughout the Ann Arbor area.

 In addition, both Ann Arbor and Ypsilanti have “microbusinesses” that grow, process, and sell cannabis in the same location.
 These small businesses are new in Michigan and growing in popularity.